 Fancy a chilled one this Twixmas?
 We don’t blame you.
 After the stress of Christmas shopping, getting everything wrapped and hosting the family on the big day, nothing sounds nicer than putting your feet up somewhere warm and cosy.

-15. Wander round one of Yorkshire’s abandoned villages
+15. Wander around one of Yorkshire’s abandoned villages

 A region full of mystery, Yorkshire houses a number of curious abandoned villages – all hiding their own secrets of bygone eras.